sut-ai/notes/notebooks/advanced_heuristics/index.md

 ### Combining Pattern DB

-We can act further and use couple of patterns and choose couple of constraints' subsets.
+We can go further and use couple of patterns and choose couple of constraints' subsets.
 Therefore we have couple of heuristic functions.
 This helps dominancy of our heuristic function.
 First thing to do finding the dominant heuristic function is to choose the maximum function of the obtained heuristic functions.
 Since every heuristic is always less than the real answer, maximum of these functions is a lower bound of the real answer and for every set of obtained heuristic functions we can implement this method to find a dominant heuristic function.

 <hr style="border:2px solid gray"> </hr>